albertoOA/know_plan/README.md

 ### Running a planning domain-agnostic knowledge base for objective evaluation of narratives
-The idea here is to run a generic knowledge base in which knowledge about two different plans will be stored for later comparison and contrastive narration.
+The idea here is to run a generic knowledge base in which knowledge about two different plans will be stored for later comparison, contrastive selection and narration.

 The next example assumes that ROSPlan is already installed, following the instructions on the gihtub README: [https://github.com/KCL-Planning/ROSPlan](https://github.com/KCL-Planning/ROSPlan).